-- Before servicing the water heater, make sure the blower assembly is unplugged or the electrical supply to the water heater is turned "OFF". - Label all wires prior to disconnection when servicing controls.
-Wiring error can cause improper and dangerous operation.
-Verify proper operation after servicing. - Failure to do this could result in death, serious bodify injury, or property damage.

-- 8. Do not plug in power cord until vent system is completely installed.
-The Power Vent operates on 110-120 Vac. therefore a grounded outlet must be within reach of the 6 foot (1.8 m) flexible power cord supplied with the vent (See Figure 1).
+- Before servicing the water heater, make sure the blower assembly is unplugged or the electrical supply to the water heater is turned OFF. - Label all wires prior to disconnection when servicing controls.
+Wiring errors can cause improper and dangerous operation.
+Verify proper operation after servicing. - Failure to follow these instructions can result in personal injury or death. - 8.
+Do not plug in power cord until vent system is completely installed.
+The Power Vent operates on 110-120 Vac. therefore a grounded outlet must be within reach of the 6 foot (1.8 m) flexible power cord supplied with the vent.
+See Figure 1 (page 7) and Figure 2 (page 8).
 The power cord supplied may be used on a unit only where local codes permit.
 If local codes do not permit use of flexible power supply cord: - A. Make sure the unit is unplugged from the wall outlet.
 Remove the plastic top cap.
 Remove screws and open panel on the front of the control box on the blower. - B. Cut the flexible power cord, leaving enough to be able to make connections.
-Remove the strain relief fitting from the box. - C. Install a suitable conduit fitting inside the enclosure. - Splice field wiring into existing wiring using code authorized method (wire nuts, etc). - E. Be certain that neutral and line connections are not reversed when making these connections. - F. Ground heater properly.
-This water heater must be grounded in accordance with the Canadian Electrical Code C22.1 and/ or local codes.
+Remove the strain relief fitting from the box. - C. Install a suitable conduit fitting inside the enclosure. - Splice field wiring into existing wiring using code authorized method (wire nuts, etc).

+- E. Be certain that neutral and line connections are not reversed when making these connections. - F. Ground heater properly.
+This water heater must be grounded in accordance with the National Electrical Code NFPA 10 or the Canadian Electrical Code C22.1 and/or local codes.
 These must be followed in all cases.

-The water heater must be connected to a grounded metal, permanent wiring system; or an equipment grounding conductor must be run with the circuit conductors and connected to the equipment grounding terminal or lead on the water heater, see Figure 19.
+The water heater must be connected to a grounded metal, permanent wiring system; or an equipment grounding conductor must be run with the circuit conductors and connected to the equipment grounding terminal or lead on the water heater.
+See Figure 34 (page 44).